 Yes, we are aware of the Lucasfilm Press Release from 2006 claiming just this.
 However, whilst the original negatives may be currently configured to the 1997 Special Edition cut… it completely ignores the fact that many other high quality sources still exist in their original ‘unaltered theatrical’ form… sources such as 3-color separation masters, interpositives, IB Technicolor prints, some great 70mm prints, other 2nd generation and 3rd generation back-ups and quality prints… available at, and to, Lucasfilm.

 If fan-made Original Trilogy preservation projects, such TN1’s 4Kxx quality endeavours, using the limited 35mm prints available to them… can look as good and as detailed they do - even surpassing the quality of Lucasfilm’s previous releases… then surely Lucasfilm themselves are undoubtedly capable of producing their own high quality release of the unaltered theatrical versions for the Original Trilogy.

-More information on this subject can be found across these articles, here:-
+More information on the subject of both preservation and reconstruction can be found across these articles, here:-

 Disney+ Should Offer the Star Wars Original Cuts — All of Them - an article at the ‘Wired’ website.